-- these business rules apply per MPID for Shippers and IGTs.
+- these business rules apply per Market Participant ID (MPIDs) (also known as short codes) for Shippers and IGTs.
 Where either IGT or Shipper has multiple MPIDs it applies to all within the parties' portfolio. - as referenced earlier in this modification; delays or issues with the receipt of backing data, does not change the rules relating to the payment of the invoice document received by a shipper. - This modification does not introduce any additional processes to update invoice contact information or the contract manager information, this should be a BAU activity, however, we promote IGTs and Shippers contacting the Code Administrator to check and/or update information.